Manufacture Your Day by BEING KIND

 Did you know that according to the first-ever “2017 Workplace Wellness Report: Mind the Workplace”, the manufacturing industry ranked amongst the worst for mental health in the workplace?

-Adding Covid-19 into this mix, the fall and winter months can become really challenging for people this year.
-Employers should consider different options to keep their team members mentally, emotionally and physically healthy.
+Adding Covid-19 (for some people there is still a lot of anxiety around Covid) into this mix, the fall and winter months can become really challenging for people.
+Employers have to consider different options to keep their team members mentally, emotionally and physically healthy.

 Here are a few ideas:

 - Show a sincere interest in people

 - Build rapport and meaningful relationships with your team members

 - Watch your language: words can lift people or they can put them down

 - Encourage people to be active and spend time outside (this will strengthen their immune system)